couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-working-with-operation-results.markdown

 <a id="couchbase-sdk-net-json"></a>

-## Error Code Checking
+## Checking error codes

-As previously discussed, the Couchbase .NET Client has two forms of CRUD methods: those that return the primitive value (e.g. `bool`, `integer`, etc) of the result and those that return an `IOperationResult` object.
-The former methods have a signature that matches the operation's name (e.g. Increment(..)) and the latter methods have a signature with a prefix of the "Execute" (e.g. ExecuteIncrement).
+The Couchbase .NET Client uses the following types of CRUD methods:

-The benefit of using the methods which return `IOperationResult` is that they give you additional information of about the result of the operation which allows you to handle specific error or failure cases or to determine what caused the error to occur.
+* Methods that return the primitive value of the result (for example,`bool` or `integer`) .
+The signature of these methods matches the operation's name (for example, Increment(..)).

-Of major importance is the `Success`, `StatusCode`, `Message` and `Exception` fields.
+* Methods that return an `IOperationResult` object.
+The signature of these methods begins with the prefix "Execute" (for example, ExecuteIncrement).

-A description of each field:
+The benefit of using the methods that return `IOperationResult` is that they give you additional information of about the result of the operation that enables you to handle specific error or failure cases or to determine what caused the error to occur.
+The most important fields in the `IOperationResult` object are:

  * **Success** - returns Boolean true if operation was successful, otherwise false
  * **StatusCode** - returns an integer value indicating the response status from the server